Anto2Anto/Eufoury/README.md

 + Informative

-DRAWBACKS OF THE APPICATION:
+DRAWBACKS OF THE APPLICATION:

 - Only one frequency band can be chosen

 - Only WAV format can be used in the app

 - Crashes in case of large files (more then 3 min).
-Not optimized yet
+It isn't optimized yet